Vegan Double Chocolate Truffles

 Choosing The Right Dark Chocolate

 These double chocolate truffles are rich and intense.
 Choosing the right dark chocolate is important.
 I always use Enjoy Life Dark Chocolate Chips since they’re dairy free.
 I have found that other chocolate chips don’t melt as well.
 As mentioned above, there is a small amount of sugar in these; for a strict Paleo recipe, use a homemade sugar free chocolate or unsweetened chocolate.
+If you have leftover melted chocolate, try these Chocolate Covered Gummy Bears!

 How To Make